TVApro/EggNOGmapper_xlsx_analyzer/README.md

 Steps required for analysis:

+1.1.
+Obtain .faa files from the annotated genomes (you may use https://github.com/TVApro/UltraChtec for this)

-1. Load each genome into eggNog_mapper (http://eggnog-mapper.embl.de/), get Excel files as the output
+1.2.
+Load each .faa file into eggNog_mapper (http://eggnog-mapper.embl.de/), get Excel files as the output

 2. Remove the top two "technical" lines from each table